ArthurJ/dynamic-filter/README.md

 Separator Types:
     --separator SEPARATOR, -S SEPARATOR                         Use the character as separator --width, -w                                                 Use fixed width to parse columns, ignoring separator

-The program reads the first line of the `data` file to find the a file that contains the schema to be applied to the data.

 It uses Pyspark (Apache Spark 2.4+, Python 3.7+) to apply each rule to the data and saves 2 DataFrames: `valid_data`, with lines that complied with all rules and types enforced as described on schema, and `invalid_data` with all the other lines.